cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 http://www.apache.org/licenses/LICENSE-2.0

 # Architecture and content of the reference implementation
-The reference implementation is part of the DVPD git reposititory.
+The reference implementation is part of the DVPD git repository.
 It consists of the following assets:
 - DVPD Compiler (DVPDC) (processes/dvpdc/\__main\__.py)
 - DVPI Crosscheck (dvpd_dvpi_crosscheck) (processes/dvpi_crosscheck/main.py)
 - Some assisting libraries (lib/*.py)